twilio-labs/socless/docs/collect-information-using-a-slack-dialog.md

         "title": "Tell Us More",
         "elements": [
           {
-            "label": "Where and when was your last login to your account?", "name": "additional_info",
+            "label": "When was your last login?",
+            "name": "additional_info",
             "optional": false,
             "placeholder": "My last log in was at ... from ....",